-2.5.
-Uncertainty in soft constraint problems
+2.5 Uncertainty in soft constraint problems

-Uncertain soft constraint satisfaction problems (USCSPs) (Pini et al. 2005, 2010) are soft constraint problems where some variables are uncontrollable, i.e. they are not under the user's control.
+Uncertain soft constraint satisfaction problems (USCSPs) [26,25] are soft constraint problems where some variables are uncontrollable, i.e., they are not under the user's control.
 They can model many real-life problems, such as scheduling and timetabling.
-For example, they can model the problem of scheduling some tasks, knowing that the duration of some of those is uncertain, and only vaguely known (Dubois et al. 1995), or the problem of deciding how many training sessions to perform in a tutorial, without knowing the effective number of participants, but knowing only an approximate number of these participants (Dubois, Fargier, and Prade 1996).
-Contrary to classical constraint problems, in USCSPs we cannot decide how to assign the variables to make the assignment optimal, but we must assign values to the controllable variables, denoted with V_c , guessing what Nature will do with the uncontrollable variables, denoted with V_u .
+For example, they can model the problem of scheduling some tasks, knowing that the duration of some of those is uncertain, and only vaguely known [15], or the problem of deciding how many training sessions to perform in a tutorial, without knowing the effective number of participants, but knowing only an approximately number of these participants [16].
+Contrarily to classical constraint problems, in USCSPs we cannot decide how to assign the variables to make the assignment optimal, but we must assign values to the controllable variables, denoted with $V_c$ , guessing what Nature will do with the uncontrollable variables, denoted with $V_u$ .